mementomoryn/arkheion/README.md

 With **Arkheion**, you can easily download favorite songs you wanted to archive.

 Why use **Arkheion** instead of running the scripts directly in your device:
-- Entirely ran with GitHub Actions runners, so it's really quick.
+- Entirely ran with GitHub Actions virtual environments, so it's really fast.
 - Provide a simple GUI, so it's much easier to use.
 - Downloads is uploaded as GitHub Artifacts, allows to share your downloaded songs with just a link.
 - Works in practically every devices, as long as it could invoke GitHub Actions workflows